Rubella: History

 Rubella was first described in the mid-eighteenth century.
-German physician and chemist, Friedrich Hoffmann, made the first clinical description of rubella in 1740, which was confirmed by de Bergen in 1752 and Orlow in 1758.
+German physician and chemist, Friedrich Hoffmann, made the first clinical description of rubella in 1740, which was confirmed by De Bergen in 1752 and Orlow in 1758.

 In 1814, George de Maton first suggested that it be considered a disease distinct from both measles and scarlet fever.
 All these physicians were German, and the disease was known as Rötheln (contemporary German Röteln).
 (Rötlich means "reddish" or "pink" in German.)
 The fact that three Germans described it led to the common name of "German measles."
 Henry Veale, an English Royal Artillery surgeon, described an outbreak in India.
 He coined the name "rubella" (from the Latin word, meaning "little red") in 1866.

 It was formally recognised as an individual entity in 1881, at the International Congress of Medicine in London.
 In 1914, Alfred Fabian Hess theorised that rubella was caused by a virus, based on work with monkeys.
 In 1938, Hiro and Tosaka confirmed this by passing the disease to children using filtered nasal washings from acute cases.

 In 1940, there was a widespread epidemic of rubella in Australia.
-Subsequently, ophthalmologist Norman McAllister Gregg found 78 cases of congenital cataracts in infants and 68 of them were born to mothers who had caught rubella in early pregnancy.
+Subsequently, ophthalmologist Norman McAllister Gregg found 78 cases of congenital cataracts in infants, and 68 of them were born to mothers who had caught rubella in early pregnancy.
 Gregg published an account, Congenital Cataract Following German Measles in the Mother, in 1941.
-He described a variety of problems now known as congenital rubella syndrome (CRS) and noticed that the earlier the mother was infected, the worse the damage was.
+He described a variety of problems later known as congenital rubella syndrome (CRS) and noticed that the earlier the mother was infected, the worse the damage was.
 Since no vaccine was yet available, some popular magazines promoted the idea of "German measles parties" for infected children to spread the disease to other children (especially girls) to immunize them for life and protect them from later catching the disease when pregnant.
 The virus was isolated in tissue culture in 1962 by two separate groups led by physicians Paul Douglas Parkman and Thomas Huckle Weller.

 There was a pandemic of rubella between 1962 and 1965, starting in Europe and spreading to the United States.
 In the years 1964–65, the United States had an estimated 12.5 million rubella cases (1964–1965 rubella epidemic).
 This led to 11,000 miscarriages or therapeutic abortions and 20,000 cases of congenital rubella syndrome.
 Of these, 2,100 died as neonates, 12,000 were deaf, 3,580 were blind, and 1,800 were intellectually disabled.
 In New York alone, CRS affected 1% of all births.

 In 1967, the molecular structure of rubella was observed under electron microscopy using antigen-antibody complexes by Jennifer M. Best, June Almeida, J E Banatvala and A P Waterson.

 In 1969, a live attenuated virus vaccine was licensed.
-In the early 1970s, a triple vaccine containing attenuated measles, mumps and rubella (MMR) viruses was introduced.
+In the early 1970s, a triple vaccine containing attenuated measles, mumps, and rubella (MMR) viruses was introduced.
 By 2006, confirmed cases in the Americas had dropped below 3000 a year.
 However, a 2007 outbreak in Argentina, Brazil, and Chile pushed the cases to 13,000 that year.